 A magician may attempt to dispel a single spell that is currently in effect for a cost of 1.
 This includes spells affecting items, people, places, or even the magician herself.
-The magician must both know the spell in question and be able to touch (or at least hover a hand over) the target entity for ?d20 actions.
+The magician must both know the spell in question and be able to touch (or at least hover a hand ovfer) the target entity for ?d20 actions.
 At the end of that period, the magician rolls a dX and adds her occult to the roll.
 This roll must exceed 10+ the difficulty of ALL of the spells currently impacting the target.
 If the magician succeeds in the roll, a single spell is deactivated.
 If the magician fails, they must immediately pay the difference in cost as if they failed to cast a spell.
-Due to this risk, magicians often store dispel attempts inside of potions (see "Spell Storage").
+Due to this risk, magicians often store dispel attempts inside of potions or other delayed casting mechanisms.
+They have a cost of 10 and suffer a -1 penalty for each day since they were made, regardless of form.

-IF I MYSTICAL FAILURE
+MYSTICAL FAILURE O

-If a wizard is struck while casting a spell, or otherwise distracted, the spell's difficulty is increased by the amount of damage, stun, influence,fear, or stress the wizard received.
+If a wizard is struck while casting a spell, or otherwise distracted, the spell's difficulty is increased by the amount of damage, stun, influence, fear, or stress the wizard received.
 This means it is perfectly acceptable for someone to make an appeal against an opposing wizard by shouting random numbers and astrological signs to try and disrupt their spell by sheer force of jackassery.

-IBILEARNING S MEMORIZING SPELLS
+LEARNING AND MEMORIZING SPELLS